vkhatri/chef-javadeploy/README.md

 This is a [Chef] cookbook to Deploy/Manage `Java` Projects Git Repositories.

-This cookbook deploys a multi revisions service for multiple Java Git Repository with ease of revision control hierarchy management.
+This cookbook deploys a multi revisions service for `Java` `Git` Repositories with ease of revision control management.

+More features and attributes will be added over time, **feel free to contribute** what you find missing!

 ## Repository